durden/frappy/README.markdown

 and it requires the username.
 Thus, this argument is provided as an 'argument' to the 'users' method.

-You can also make basic authenticated calls by creating an authentication objet and setting up your service object with it.
+You can also make basic authenticated calls by creating an authentication object and setting up your service object with it.

     >>> from frappy.services.github import Github